jmattgiroux/Personal-Software-Portfolio/README.md

         (empty)

 Environment:
+    This is a description of the environment this repository's code was created in.
+    If someone would like to edit, test and run this repository's code with same environment setup as the developer had, this description should help them.

     This repository's code is created using Ubuntu, on a 64-bit computer.
         To see the specific version of Ubuntu a project was created with, see that project's readme file.

     This repository's code is created using VSCode.

+    Git was installed onto this environment using this command:

+        sudo apt install git

     The compilers for this environment were installed using this command: